Minority Professional Leadership Development Program

 Leaders who are culturally competent, prepared to be transformational, and mirror the diverse representation of the child welfare population may help agencies respond to the needs of diverse communities while identifying barriers faced by minority families and strategies to overcome them.

 Applications for the 2019 cohort were due September 17.
+All applicants have been selected and notified.

 Sign up to be notified when applications for the 2020 fellowship are available.
 Or email us with questions: firstname.lastname@example.org.